UPPMAX/UPPMAX-documentation/docs/getting_started/login_rackham.md

 # Login

-!!! note "Questions"
+!!! question "Questions"
     - How to reach UPPMAX clusters?
-    - Can one use graphics?
     - Where do I arrive when I log in?
+Login or calculation node?
+    - What clients should/could I use for nmy work at UPPMAX?
+    - How can I enable graphics?

-!!! note "Objectives"
+!!! info "Objectives"
-    - We'll relate our login session to the specific "area" in the cluster.
-    - We'll go through platform specific (Mac/Linux/Windows) ways to log in to UPPMAX.
+    - We'll go through platform specific (Mac/Linux/Windows) ways to log in to UPPMAX
+    - See different clients
-    - Try yourself!
+    - Enable graphics

-!!! note
+!!! warning
-    If you lack a user account, visit the [Getting started page](https://www.uppmax.uu.se/support/getting-started/course-projects/)
+    - If you lack a user account, visit the [Getting started page](https://www.uppmax.uu.se/support/getting-started/course-projects/)

 ## The login

+!!! info "Login procedure"
+   **Which login procedure is best for You, depends on:**
+   - Your background
+   - Your OS environment,
+   - Your planned interaction with your local computer
+   - Your planned use of graphics on the cluster

+!!! info "Login procedure"
+   If you plan to:
+   - do **day-to-day** work where *terminal shell is sufficient*
+     - Mac: Terminal, iTerm2
+     - Linux: Terminal
+     - Windows: Putty or Windows Powershell or even command prompt (CMD)

+   - **interact with you local computer**
+     - Mac/Linux: you can always work in a local shell (mutiple terminal windows open)
+        - *(S)FTP browser*: Filezilla
+     - Windows
+        - (S)FTP browser: WinSCP
+        - MobaXterm has built-in SFTP browser
+        - you may benefit from having a Windows Subsystem for Linux (WSL(2))

+   - **do day-to-day work** with *some graphical applications (X forwarding)*
+     - Mac: *Terminal, iTerm2 + XQuartz*
+     - Linux: *Terminal*
+     - Windows: *MobaXterm*

+   - intergrate you cluster work with *code development*
+     - All OS: Example Visual Studio Code

+   - use **sophistic graphical interfaces** like *RStudio and MATLAB* etcetera
+     - *ThinLinc application*

+   - use **Bianca**
+     - *ThinLinc from web*

+## General understanding

 - When logging in to UPPMAX from your local computer you will arrive to your home folder at the login node.
 - This means that only light analysis and and calculations should be made here.
 - You will see this in the prompt after "@" as the clustername and a low number.
 For instance: